Content Siloing for E-commerce: Product + Content Integration Strategy

 To build high-converting content silos:

-• ✅ Align blog topics with your product categories (not random content)
+• Align blog topics with your product categories — not random content

-• ✅ Create 3-tier architecture: Cornerstone → Supporting → Products
+• Create 3-tier architecture: Cornerstone → Supporting → Products

-• ✅ Place 3 CTAs per article (early, mid, end)
+• Place 3 CTAs per article at early, mid, and end positions

-• ✅ Track blog-attributed conversions, not just traffic
+• Track blog-attributed conversions, not just traffic

 Content siloing transforms your blog from a traffic generator into a revenue driver.
 When done strategically, every blog post becomes a conversion pathway that guides readers naturally toward purchase.

 Start with one product category, build a complete silo around it, measure results, then scale this approach across your entire catalog.
-This is how modern e-commerce brands compete—not just through ads, but through content that converts.
+This is how modern e-commerce brands compete — not just through ads, but through content that converts.

 Laurence Monarca